pranavpatnaik1/csc148/README.md

 # csc148
-prep for csc148 @ uoft.
+prep for csc148 @ uoft